peterbchi/peterbchi.github.io/content/teaching/_index.md

 date = "2025-02-03"
 +++

-Something about my teaching philosophy here.
 Below is a list of courses that I have taught.
 ___
 ### University of California, Santa Barbara